cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-03-30-the-most-relevant-technical-skill-in-my-career.md

 On the other hand, working as a software developer now, my data analysis skills have opened doors to new opportunities to showcase my research abilities.
 The two following section focus this journey.

-## The Swiss Army Knife in Academia
+## A Swiss Army Knife in Academia

 During my undergraduate studies in Computer Science, I received a lot of heavy maths subjects, including several semesters of calculus, linear algebra, discrete mathematics, advanced geometry, optimization models, and so on.
-Among the math courses I took, there was only one about statistics, which we considered to be _soft_ compared to the rest.
+Among them, there was only one about statistics, which we considered to be _soft_ compared to the rest.
 I remember that the lectures were very theoretical and focused on the formulas, rather than the practical aspects.
 It was not until I had to write my thesis that I realized the importance of statistics.
 There I was introduced to SPSS and R.
-After looking at examples of the other thesis, I understood that a statistical tests was something that they all had in common.
+After looking at examples of the other thesis, I noticed that statistical tests was something that they all had in common.
 Clearly, a good EDA is strictly necessary to craft a good thesis.

 <aside class="quote">
     <em>“EDA is a fundamental skill at all levels of high education.”</em>
 </aside>

-Obviously, I had to collect data and apply rigour statistical tests to prove or disprove a scientific hypothesis if I wanted to earn my diploma.[^2]
+So, to earn a diploma, one has to collect data and apply rigour statistical tests to prove or disprove a scientific hypothesis.[^2]
-So I started learning some plotting tools and statistical techniques.
+I started learning some plotting tools and statistical techniques.
 I remember me looking at code examples in [Kaggle](https://www.kaggle.com/) where there used to be diverse datasets and a lot of community written notebooks to learn from.

 > My [bachelor's thesis](https://dspace.uclv.edu.cu/handle/123456789/1935) was about applying time series classification models to the problem of accurately forecasting rainfalls.
 That was the first time I performed some serious EDA in R and SPSS to find patterns in real-world meteorological data.